-The boiler barrel is fixed to the loco with a 16mm M3 screw, it goes up through the front stretcher, the 1mm running board, the smokebox saddle and into the boiler barrel/smokebox.
+The boiler barrel is fixed to the loco with a 16mm M3 screw, it goes up through the front stretcher, the 2mm footplate, the smokebox saddle and into the boiler barrel/smokebox.
+The rear of the boiler barrel locates in the front of the cab.
+The rear of the footplate is secure with the shorter of the M3 screws, and is fitted from above, downwards into the rear stretcher.

-Finally, buffers & buffer-beams are screwed to the stretchers with last four 8mm M2 screws.
+Buffers & buffer-beams are screwed to the stretchers with last four 8mm M2 screws.
+The Plough fits over the front buffer-beam, there is no front buffer/coupling.